MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/support-remote-work-with-teams.md

     - If you need help troubleshooting or fixing problems with call or meeting quality, follow the guidance in [Known issue: Dialing into Skype for Business/Teams conference IDs](#known-issue-dialing-into-skype-for-businessteams-conference-ids) at the bottom of this article.

-2. [Send out links to training](enduser-training.md) to help your employees get the most out of Teams
+2. [Send out links to training](enduser-training.md) to help your employees get the most out of Teams.

       - Read our new articles about working remotely and share them with your users: